Modern 55 Square Metre Boat

 New 30 Square Metre Design

 Photo on top by Tore Källmark/Västervik.
-Published December 26, 2022, updated November 30, 2025. → Subscribe to the newsletter here and you won’t miss future articles.
+Credits to Peter Björkdal, Carl Svedberg, Marre Cocozza, and the boat register of the Svenska Skärgårdskryssare Förbundet (SSKF) for information regarding the fleet.
+Published December 26, 2022, updated March 9, 2026. → Subscribe to the newsletter here, and you won’t miss future articles.

 → More on Square Metre Boats, → All about Cruising Square Metre Boats, → Södergren Yachts Website